tdcosim/TDcoSim/docs/Use_Cases.md

 # Chapter 3

+## Starting TDcoSim

+This chapter walks the user through the step to start the simulation after setting up the configuration file.
+To start the simulation the user needs to open the folder where the TDcoSim tool is installed.
+Once the folder where the tool is installed is identified the user needs to open the "CoSimulator" branch and open up a command window from the "CoSimulator" folder.
+To do that the user needs to go the box on the folder where we specify path and type Shift+C+M+D as shown in Figure below.

+# Chapter 4

 ## Test of TDcoSim

 ### Example 1: Dynamic Case Study with Single Distribution System with and without DER